seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 A weak notion of computation is that it is information processing [[2](#2)].
 Most organisms gather and process information about their environment.
 Cognition does involve information processing but this doesn't tell us much about how it works.
 With this view, computation doesn't have much explanatory power.

 Its important to note that information and computation are different concepts in the history of ideas.
 They have different underlying mathematical theories.
-They play a different explanatory roles in cognition.
-The most relevant theories of computation are applicable to digital computers.
+They play different explanatory roles in cognition.
+Furthermore, the most relevant theories of computation are applicable to digital computers.
 It is from the notion that cognition works like digital computers that the idea of computationalism arose.
 To find a more explanatory version of computationalism, we need to trace the idea through history.

-## Is the minimal enough?
+## Is minimal enough?

 Our modern idea of computationalism arises from the work of Warren McCulloch and Walter Pitts [[3](#3)].
 They built the idea of the artificial neuron upon the concept of a Turing machine.
 Such a hypothetical machine uses rules to perform mathematical calculations from a set of input variables.
 McCulloch and Pitts proposed a mathematical theory of the brain as a kind of Turing machine.
 Their artificial neural network was the basis of John von Neumann's bold claim that anything that can be unambigiously described can be realised on a suitable neural network [[4](#4)].

 As Gualtiero Piccinini argues, this is a misunderstanding of the Church-Turing thesis [[5](#5)].
 The Church-Turing thesis says that anything mathematically computable can be computed by a Turing machine.
 It doesn't follow that Turing machines can simulate everything.
 Not everything needs to be computational.
-One of Turing's motivations was to show that the decision problem for first order logic had no algorithmic solution [[6](#6)].
+For example, one of Turing's motivations was to show that the decision problem for first order logic had no algorithmic solution [[6](#6)].

 Still, for some this is an article of faith in science's eventual capacity to describe all phenomena in the way von Neumann hoped.
 This view leads to _pancomputationalism_.
 Roughly stated, everything is describable at some level as computation.